 - Exercise regularly.
 Exercise helps to reduce stress and getting your body moving will make you physically tired.

 - Cut down on alcohol, caffeine and nicotine.
 Replace tea and coffee with herbal teas.

 - Avoid large meals late at night.
 Eat lightly in the evening.
 Heavy meals make it more difficult for your body to shut down during digestion.

-- Make relaxation a priority by dedicating some time in the evening to have a warm bath or read a book.
+- Make relaxation a priority.
+Dedicate some time in the evening to have a warm bath or read a book.

 - Keep electronic devices out of the bedroom.
 Studies have found electronic devices to affect sleep.
 Try to keep them out of the bedroom and stop using them an hour before bed.

 - Write a to-do list.
 Sleep can be difficult if you are busy thinking about all the things you need to do the next day.
 Get the worries out of your head and write them down.